jihwan-jeong/jihwan-jeong.github.io/_posts/2020-01-02-backpropagation.md

 ## Toy Examples
 ### MNIST handwritten digits
 Let's use the famous MNIST dataset to see if our neural network model is correctly implemented.
 The MNIST dataset contains handwritten digits of 0 to 9, and training a model to predict the correct label for an image is a typical classification problem.
 The dataset can be downloaded [here](https://github.com/jihwan-jeong/jihwan-jeong.github.io/raw/master/assets/data/mnist.pkl.gz) (downloaded via Keras, then pickled by me).
-The filename is 'mnist.pkl.gz', and you should place the file in the directory where your executable python file is.
+The filename is 'mnist.pkl.gz', and you should place the file in the directory where your Data.py file is.
 The mnist file is a tuple of train and test set which are composed of numpy arrays of images and labels.

 In a separate file named 'Data.py' write below lines.